mislam/laravel-vite/README.md

 npm run build
 ```

 This will store production-ready assets inside `public/dist` directory.
-For the sake of simplicity, you can commit and store them in your Git repository and deploy with rest of the code.
-But if you want to fine-tune this process, you can create a script to publish the assets to [Amazon S3](https://aws.amazon.com/s3/) or [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces), and serve them via CDN, such as: [CloudFlare](https://www.cloudflare.com/) or [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
+If you want to fine-tune this process, you can create a script to publish the assets to [Amazon S3](https://aws.amazon.com/s3/) or [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces), and serve them via CDN, such as: [CloudFlare](https://www.cloudflare.com/) or [Amazon CloudFront](https://aws.amazon.com/cloudfront/).